tduek/search_demo/README.md

 search against multiple models.

 #### Set up
 It takes a little more setup to do multisearch.
-It's till easy, though.
+It's still easy, though.

-1. `rails generate pg_search:migration:multisearch`
+* `rails generate pg_search:migration:multisearch`

-This is going to create a new migration.
+    * This is going to create a new migration.

-2. `bundle exec rake db:migreate`
+    * Run it: `bundle exec rake db:migrate`

-Run it.

 Then you can do this: